swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

 3. Alternative to `ProgressReporter`
     - `ProgressOutput`
+    - `ProgressMonitor`
+    - `ProgressReporter.Status`
+    - `ProgressReporter.Observer`

 We decided to use the name `ProgressReporter` for the currency type that can either be used to observe progress or added as a child to another `ProgressManager`.
-The phrase `reporter` is also suggestive of the fact that `ProgressReporter` is a type that contains read-only properties relevant to progress reporting such as `totalCount` and `completedCount`.
+In comparison to `output` and `monitor`, the phrase `reporter` is more suggestive of the fact that `ProgressReporter` is a type that contains read-only properties relevant to progress reporting such as `totalCount` and `completedCount`.
+We also did not choose `ProgressReporter.Status` and `ProgressReporter.Observer` because having this as a nested type causes the name to read too long.

 ### Introduce this Progress Reporting API to Swift standard library
 In consideration for making `ProgressManager` a lightweight API for server-side developers to use without importing the entire `Foundation` framework, we considered either introducing `ProgressManager` in a standalone module, or including `ProgressManager` in existing Swift standard library modules such as `Observation` or `Concurrency`.
 However, given the fact that `ProgressManager` has dependencies in `Observation` and `Concurrency` modules, and that the goal is to eventually support progress reporting over distributed actors, `Foundation` framework is the most ideal place to host the `ProgressReporter` as it is the central framework for APIs that provide core functionalities when these functionalities are not provided by Swift standard library and its modules.